mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

         - needs to wait until ALL data is available prior to processing - cannot do piecemeal or one bit at a time to "get ahead"
         - it can take awhile to get results
         - error iterations can take a LOOOONG time and be painful to resolve
+    - typically begins when certain conditions are met (all data is present, event/action or time/schedule)
+        - Azure Data Factory & Synapse Analytics can build pipelines that help you respond to conditions/events

 - **Streaming Processing**: source of data is constantly monitored and processed in RT as new data events occur
     - if data records were cars - streaming processing is like counting as the cars go by